eniac/Beaver/README.md

 Follow the command below **in order** to obtain the effective snapshot rate for different snapshot frequencies, given `|G|=2`:

-1. Run config subcommand (<1min): `python3 beaver.py -u leoyu -k ~/.ssh/leoyu accuracy -s 2 -f 1024 -o config`
+1. Run config phase (<1min): `python3 beaver.py -u leoyu -k ~/.ssh/leoyu accuracy -s 2 -f 1024 -o config`

 2. Copy the generated switch commands to the console as before.